knative/community/STEERING-COMMITTEE.md

    disposition of those resources.
 1. Manage the Knative brand and decide which things can be called "Knative" and how that mark can be used in relation to other efforts or vendors.
-1. Confirm/reject nominations to the Technical Oversight Committee.
 1. Receive and handle reports about [code of conduct](./CODE-OF-CONDUCT.md) violations and maintain confidentiality.
 1. Receive security reports; work with the appropriate technical leads to accept